 Teach and change lives - starting with your own

 Alverno's co-educational Master of Arts in Education program is in an every-other-weekend timeframe (classes meet either Friday night, Saturday morning or Saturday afternoon).
 The program is designed to provide a unique, assessment-based learning experience in the liberal arts tradition, with programs in general and special education.
 Within that context, the Licensure to Master’s Specialization was created to answer a growing need for qualified, dedicated, experienced professional teachers in the classrooms of our communities.
 The “every other weekend” timeframe means current professionals, or those with other commitments, have the freedom and flexibility to become licensed teachers in as little as eighteen months and then earn a Master of Arts degree by completing nine additional credits.

 This program was created with the same exacting standards of our critically acclaimed and award-winning, ability-based curriculum.
 Building upon the core knowledge gained from an undergraduate degree program, you are provided with a practical, hands-on approach to a new career in teaching.

-- If you have a Bachelor’s degree, you could be a licensed teacher with your Master’s within two years.
+- If you have a Bachelor’s degree, you could be a licensed teacher within two years.
 You then complete three additional graduate courses to finish a Master of Arts in Education, Professional Development.

 - All graduate coursework is done in Alverno’s distinctive “every other weekend” timeframe, perfect for working professionals.
 Summer courses are held one night per week.

 - Curriculum is designed so students can take one or more courses each semester.